aldomann/aldomann-website/content/project/mariokart/index.md

 <!-- And  -->

-You can install the development version from [GitHub](https://github.com/) with:
+The development version can be installed from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")